JaspreetKhela/ai-assisted-software-design-exercise/README.md

 3. **Refactoring to Patterns**: As the code evolves and its responsibilities grow, certain design patterns might naturally emerge.
 Don't force patterns into the code; instead, refactor towards patterns when the codebase starts to show patterns' inherent characteristics.
 4. **Dependency Injection**: While not a design pattern per se, dependency injection can enhance modularity and testability.
 You could apply this principle by introducing interfaces for random number generation and user interaction, allowing different implementations to be injected as dependencies.
 5. **Patterns as Inspiration**: Even if you don't explicitly use complex design patterns, studying them can provide insights into structuring your code more effectively.
 The principles behind patterns can guide you in making informed decisions about code organization and responsibilities.
 6. **Potential Evolution**: If the `UsernamePasswordGenerator` class evolves to become part of a larger application, patterns might become more relevant.
-For instance, as security requirements increase, the Strategy pattern could be applied to support different password generation strategies.
+For instance, as security requirements increase, the Strategy pattern could be applied to support different password-generation strategies.
 7. **Design Patterns Learning Opportunity**: Implementing design patterns in small-scale projects can serve as a valuable learning opportunity.
 While the immediate benefits might be modest, experimenting with patterns helps you understand their applicability and trade-offs.
 8. **Flexibility for Future Needs**: Design patterns provide flexibility for future changes and additions.
 As the requirements for the `UsernamePasswordGenerator` class expand, you might find that patterns offer elegant solutions to challenges that emerge.